Status Of The Patio Garden: April 2021

 Lemon balm is making a big display in the crack in the cement again.
 It always looks lush and healthy in that small space, which surprises me.

-Daisies I planted last year made it through the cold winter.
-And there are more of them below in another pot.
+The daisies I planted last year made it through the cold winter.
+There are more of them in another pot below.

 You can see pineapple mint coming up in the middle, and I will need to remove it in the next few days and replant it elsewhere.